How to recover files from an external hard drive on Mac

 - Click Restore to recover the selected file or folder.

-Solution 3: Restore with the help of data recovery software
+Solution 2: Restore with the help of data recovery software

 MacOS does not erase the data from an external drive when a file gets deleted.
 It just removes the links that make the data accessible to the operating system and marks the space as available for future use.
 Until it is overwritten by new data, the original file can be recovered with the scanning techniques of data recovery software.
-The tools repair the links so the operating system can once again access the data.

 To restore files using data recovery software, you need to: